 Animals are not the only living creatures that can help decorate your family room.
 Plants are a popular decoration and for a good reason.
 Not only do they look nice, but they also give off a sense of peace and calm.
 There is some evidence to suggest some indoor plants improve air quality, but whether or not the effects are significant remain to be seen.

 What is art?
 No, seriously, if you know please tell me.
 I spent three years at art college, and I left with less of an idea then I entered with.
 Art can be anything, from a priceless antique to an op-shop bargain, arts importance is what you imbue onto it.
 It’s easy to decorate a family room with a million pieces of art, but you should seize the opportunity to express yourself with a curated selection.

 Involve the whole family in adding art to your family room gallery.
 Get your children or partner to find pieces they love and incorporate them into your design.
 Better yet, how about displaying some of your own artwork?
 Displaying your creations brings a lived-in feel to your home.

 Let there be music.

 Music paraphernalia, whether it be functional devices like a radio or antique display pieces like vinyl records, is great for breathing some culture and life into your family room.
-An old turntable and a selection of your favorite records is a nice conversation piece.
+You can visit Upbeat Geek for vinyl and record player inspiration for your home, an old turntable and a selection of your favorite records is a nice conversation piece.